Immunization protects you from disease.Get protected, get immunized.

 Grade 9 students can get the vaccine in school.
 Parents and guardians will get information about meningococcal disease and the vaccine.
 If you want your child to get the vaccine in school, you must fill out the consent form and return it to the school.

-If you need the vaccine because of your work (such as some lab workers), talk to your workplace health and safety department.
+If you need the vaccine because of your work (such as working in a lab), talk to your workplace health and safety department.

 If you can get this vaccine for free, contact the public health office in your area.

 If you want the vaccine and need to pay for it, contact a travel health clinic or talk to your doctor or pharmacist.

 There can be side effects from the MenC-ACYW vaccine, but they tend to be mild and go away in a few days.
 Side effects may include: